ibarrond/MachLearnInMATLAB/README.md

 # MachLearnMATLAB
 ----------
-The objective of this repository is to implement a wide variety of Machine Learning algorithms and models in MATLAB.
+Implementation of a wide variety of Machine Learning algorithms and models in MATLAB.

 | # | Notebook | Description |
 | --- |----------|-------------|